Last updated: 14 December 2022

 - Weight: 650g

-It’s lightweight and versatile, which makes it convenient when off the bike – camping, or out to dinner.
-But it’s incredibly warm and flexible whilst on the bike.
+It’s lightweight and versatile, so it’s convenient to wear when off the bike – for example, when camping or out to dinner.
+But it’s super warm and flexible whilst on the bike.

 Thermore(R) is used in hot loss areas of the jacket, such as around the kidneys, neck, and chest.
 This intelligent material increases insulation by 20% as the outside temperature cools.
 And this ensures temperature regulation both on and off the bike.